muritane/coordination-architecture/architectural_hygiene.md

 ## Failure Localization vs Failure Dissipation

-Systems survive disturbance in two ways:
+Systems respond to disturbance in two structural ways.

 ### Failure dissipation (via sinks)

 - hides origin,
 - delays visibility,
-- concentrates debt.
+- concentrates debt,
+- produces brittle stability.

 ### Failure localization (via routing)

 - exposes origin,
 - limits blast radius,
-- forces redesign.
+- forces redesign,
+- increases short-term noise.

-Architectural hygiene favors **localization**, even when it increases short-term noise.
+Architectural hygiene favors **localization**, even when it is uncomfortable.

 ---

-## Disconnection Is a Topological Event, Not a Moral One
+## Disconnection as a Topological Event

 When an implicit sink is removed:

 - routing changes,
 - signals reflect or re-route,
-- buffers saturate upstream,
+- upstream buffers saturate,
 - latent dependencies become visible.

 This is not collapse.
 It is **topology asserting itself**.

 Signals obey conservation.
 They must land somewhere.

+Disconnection reveals structure; it does not create disturbance.

 ---